WeblateOrg/weblate/docs/admin/config.rst

 LICENSE_FILTER
 --------------

+.. versionchanged:: 4.3

+    Setting this to blank value now disables license alert.

-Optional addition of licenses to show.
+Filter list of licenses to show.
+This also disables the license alert when set to empty.

 .. note::